-Beware of the practical and legal differences of unlicensed (leasehold) apartment buildings and registered and licensed condominiums read more...
+Beware of the practical and legal differences of unlicensed apartment buildings (leased holiday apartment units) and official registered and licensed condominiums read more...

-Leasehold of condos in Thailand is NOT governed by the Condominium Act but by the chapter Hire of Property (sections 537 - 574 of the Civil and Commercial Code).
-Thai property law does not know lease as a real property right but only lease as a hire of property contract.
+Lease of condos in Thailand is NOT governed by the Condominium Act but by the chapter tenancy (sections 537 - 574 of the Civil and Commercial Code).
+Thai property law does not know lease as a real property right (i.e. as an asset or property) but only lease as a hire of property contract attached to the lessee.
 Lease is under Thai law in essence a tenancy contract with a (prepaid) fixed term not exceeding 30 years.
-The lessee does not obtian the title of the property and he cannot freely sell his leasehold during the term of the lease (it is not an asset) but he can only assign his contract with the consent and cooperation of the owner of the condo unit.
-A major drawback of lease in Thailand is that it is terminated upon death of the lessee and not automatically transferable by inheritance.
+The lessee does not obtain the property title and he cannot freely sell his lease (it is not an asset).
+He can only assign his contract with the consent and cooperation of the Thai owner of the condo unit.
+A major drawback of lease in Thailand is also that a lease agreement is terminated upon death of the lessee and not automatically transferable by inheritance.
 The lessee's rights associated with leasehold are limited under Thai law and a lease agreement in Thailand can be terminated prior to the agreed term when the lessee defaults on the terms of the lease agreement (or associated contracts) or when the lessee dies.
 A leasehold condo is absolutely not equal to ownership under Thai law.

 Unless specifically arranged differently voting rights associated with ownership of the condominium remain with the owner of the unit and are not transferred to the leasehold purchaser.
 As usually only a few owners turn up in the condominium general meetings the developer with the percentage of voting rights of the leasehold units control the condominium joint owners meetings and matters concerning management and maintenance fees in which he has a financial interest.
 Selling leasehold condos could disturb the democratic voting system in a condominium.